Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/image/scopes.rst

 .. copied from the sequencer.

 This mode displays a graph showing the distribution of color information in the pixels of the currently displayed image.
-The X-axis represents values of pixel, from 0 to 1 (or 0 to 255), while the Y-axis represents the number of pixels in that tonal range.
+The X axis represents values of pixel, from 0 to 1 (or 0 to 255), while the Y axis represents the number of pixels in that tonal range.
 A predominantly dark image would have most of its information toward the left side of the graph.

 Use this mode to balance out the tonal range in an image.